Materials-Consortia/OPTIMADE/optimade.rst

   The dictionary MAY contain the following fields:

   - :field:`length`: Integer.
-    The length of this array axis which MUST be the same as the length of the declared dimension for this axis in the corresponding property definition.
+    The length of this list axis which MUST be the same as the length of the declared dimension for this axis in the corresponding property definition.
     Note that the length of a dimension can be different for different entries if the length is not explicitly declared by the property definition.
     For example, the number of frames, i.e., the length of the dimension named ``dim_frames``, is generally different for different trajectories.